oksan5782/expenses_tracker/README.md

 ## Overview

-The Expense Tracker Application is a user-friendly desktop application designed to organize and track expenses.
+The Expense Tracker Application is a user-friendly desktop application created using PyQT6 and designed to organize and track expenses.
 It provides a streamlined interface for managing financial data, reading and categorizing expenses from various sources, and gaining insights into user's spending habits.

 ## Features